jklue/crisiscoverage/README.md

 ### Questions: What questions are you trying to answer?
 How did these questions evolve over the course of the project?
 What new questions did you consider in the course of your analysis?
+Here are our current questions (same as Milestone-1), please revisit our answer in Overview and Motivation Section for more of the history.
 1. How much coverage is there of a crisis?
 2. Where geographically is the coverage coming from?
 3. What can be learned about coverage over time?